DigitalHolography/HologramRendering/README.md

 # HologramRendering
-collection of Matlab and Python scripts for digital hologram rendering from interferogram files You re welcome.
+collection of Matlab and Python scripts for digital hologram rendering from interferogram files.
+You re welcome.